“When we say ‘never again,’ what does it mean?”

 —Elie Wiesel, Holocaust survivor

-The installation Meeting the Challenge of Genocide introduces visitors to the concept and law of genocide, and to three contemporary cases of genocide—Rwanda, Srebrenica in Bosnia-Herzegovina, and the Darfur region of Sudan—focusing on the warning signs, human devastation, responses to and lingering impact of the violence.
-Eyewitness video testimonies from activists, survivors, rescuers, journalists, humanitarian aid workers, and more are a highlight of the presentation.
+From Memory to Action: Meeting the Challenge of Genocide introduces visitors to the concept and law of genocide, and to three contemporary cases of genocide—Rwanda, Srebrenica in Bosnia-Herzegovina, and the Darfur region of Sudan.
+Featuring eyewitness video testimonies from survivors, rescuers, activists, and others, the installation focuses on the warning signs, human devastation, and responses to and lingering impact of the violence.

-Visitors are also challenged: “What will you do to meet the challenge of genocide?"
-Individual pledges are collected and tabulated to demonstrate the growing community of people who care about preventing and responding to genocide.
-They can also join the Museum’s e-community of those interested in staying connected to the Museum’s work to prevent genocide.
+Visitors are also asked to make a pledge about what they will do to meet the challenge of genocide.
+The Museum collects and tabulates these pledges to demonstrate the growing community of people who care about preventing and responding to genocide.
+Visitors can also join our e-community of others interested in the Museum’s work to prevent genocide.

 Wexner Center/From Memory to Action, Second Floor.
 No passes required.

 Learn more about the Museum’s work to confront genocide.